 October 1, 2012

-- Federal Register Notice: Statutory Amendments Affecting Transportation of Agricultural Commodities and Farm Supplies
+- Federal Register: Statutory Amendments Affecting Transportation of Agricultural Commodities and Farm Supplies

 September 28, 2012

-The FMCSA kicked off its MAP-21 stakeholder engagement by listening to representatives from a broad cross-section of organizations most closely involved in commercial motor vehicle safety, including industry leaders, associations, safety advocates, and other key stakeholders.
+The FMCSA kicked off its MAP-21 stakeholder engagement by listening to representatives from a broad cross-section of organizations most closely involved in CMV safety, including industry leaders, associations, safety advocates, and other key stakeholders.
 FMCSA Administrator Anne Ferro provided an overview of the MAP-21 implementation and explained how it aligns with FMCSA's safety priorities and gives the Agency important new enforcement tools to fulfill its mission of preventing crashes and saving lives.
-Use the following link to view the presentation.